ipfs-shipyard/js-versidag/README.md

 ## Motivation

 In distributed systems, the replicas' clocks aren't reliable to get the total order of versions.
 This is specially true in p2p networks where the difference in clocks may be exacerbated.
-There are alternative ways to preserve causality: [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamps), [Vector clocks](https://en.wikipedia.org/wiki/Vector_clock) or [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) to name a few.
+There are ways to get a partial order of versions by preserving causality, such as by using [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamps), [Vector clocks](https://en.wikipedia.org/wiki/Vector_clock) and [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) to name a few.

 This module leverages [Merkle-DAGs](https://en.wikipedia.org/wiki/Merkle_tree) to preserve causality (happen-before) and a tie-breaker to determine the order of concurrent versions.
 The DAG will converge amongst replicas because: